Conditions of Enrolment

 For Students attending Catholic and Independent Primary Schools

-Parents of students attending Catholic and Independent primary schools in Year 6 can collect the Year 6 to Year 7 Transition: Application for Year 7 Placement 2018 form the general office or download the Application Form from the website the Application for Year 7 Placement Form which will be available from 18 April 2017.
+Parents of students attending Catholic and Independent primary schools in Year 6 can collect the Year 6 to Year 7 Transition: Application for Year 7 Placement 2019 form the general office or download the Application Form from the website.

 Priority of Enrolments For Year 7

-Once Lalor Secondary College receives the Application for Year 7 Placement Form, students are enrolled in the priority order listed below, which mirrors the Department of Education Placement Policy.
+Once Lalor Secondary College receives the Application for Year 7 Enrolment Inquiry Form, students are enrolled in the priority order listed below, which mirrors the Department of Education Placement Policy.
 Students will be enrolled for the following year in the following order.

 - Students who reside in the neighbourhood area.